WakiMak/trentent.github.io-forked/_posts/2013-05-31-scvmm-install-vm-components-failed.md

 It showed that it was doing something with the BCD file. Â The Hyper-V host was \*serving\* it out. Â I suspect it was serving it to the SCVMM.
 Looking back at the SCVMM server we see that was executing some WinRM commands. Â Sadly, we do not know what commands it was trying to send.

-If I mount the vhd file and check out the BCD file I can see that it appears to be corrupted in that it doesn&#8217;t know what the proper boot device should be.
+If I mount the vhd file and check out the BCD file I can see that it appears to be corrupted in that it doesn't know what the proper boot device should be.

-<pre class="lang:batch decode:true ">C:\Windows\system32&gt;bcdedit /store "K:\boot\bcd" /enum all</pre>
+<pre class="lang:batch decode:true ">C:\Windows\system32>bcdedit /store "K:\boot\bcd" /enum all</pre>

 &nbsp;